-There are 23.5 million Asian Americans living in the US, making up 7.1% of the US population.
-Among them, 3.8 million identify as Asian in combination with another race.
+There are 25.8 million Asian Americans living in the US, making up 7.7% of the population.
+Among them, 3.6 million identify as Asian in combination with another race.

 Asian Americans are sometimes grouped with Pacific Islanders under the “AAPI” umbrella, and the joint Asian American and Pacific Islander heritage month is celebrated annually in May.
-The AAPI population is the fastest growing racial group in the US, with a population that increased 27% from 2011 to 2021.
+The AAPI population is the fastest growing racial group in the US, with a population that nearly doubled from 2000 to 2023.

 The demographics of Asian Americans vary drastically across ethnic groups.
 Taiwanese and Indian Americans have the highest educational and income outcomes, while Southeast Asian Americans have lower incomes and educational attainment.